David Wu: Post-Congress

 In 2014 BuzzFeed reported that Wu was still living in the Washington area.
 The article noted that he frequently visited the Capitol and House offices to see friends, many of whom were still serving, such as Rep. Peter DeFazio.
 He also annually attended the Congressional Baseball Game, sometimes sat in on hearings and occasionally ventured onto the House floor, a privilege he is allowed as a former member.

 Under the terms of his divorce, Wu explained to BuzzFeed, he must live in the Washington area until his daughter and son have finished high school.
 His income primarily comes from consulting for Chinese companies seeking to do business in the U.S.; he is also sometimes quoted in the Chinese media about issues such as the Senkaku Islands dispute (he supports China's claim to sovereignty over the islands, currently administered by Japan).

 Wu is also treasurer of the Education and Opportunity Fund, a political action committee that supports county-level Democratic committees.
 At the time of BuzzFeed's article, he was trying to organize a student exchange program to allow Chinese and American students to tour the other country's space-program facilities, an exception to the prohibition on cooperation that otherwise exists.
 He said he eventually intended to return to Oregon.

 Personal life

 Wu married Michelle Reinmiller in 1996, and they have two children.
 In December 2009, he filed for separation from his wife, citing irreconcilable differences, and is now divorced.
-Previously living in Portland, Oregon, Wu lives in the Washington D.C. area with his son, Matt Wu, and daughter.
+Previously living in Portland, Oregon, Wu lives in the Washington D.C. area.